 The concept of love language can help just about any relationship, and not just those that are romantic in nature.
 When one is in a romantic relationship it is extremely important to understand what matters to their partner.

 While using love language cannot be viewed as a silver bullet that will fix all of your domestic problems, such as financial issues or make your in-laws like you, etc., but the concept does help couples when it comes to better communication, and we all know how extremely important that is in a relationship.

-Even though the Love Language concept hasn’t been scientifically proven, it makes a good amount of sense when it comes to developing person relationships by getting a better understanding of the love language of you and your partner.
+Even though the Love Language concept hasn’t been scientifically proven, it makes a good amount of sense when it comes to developing personal relationships by getting a better understanding of the love languages of you and your partner.
 Since, love is a crucial part of being in a relationship, learning about each other’s Love Language can bring a couple closer.